awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-requirements-limits.md

 + You can create a maximum of 100 triggers \(associations\) for a distribution\.

++ You cannot associate a Lambda function with a CloudFront distribution owned by another AWS account\.

 ## CloudFront Triggers for Lambda Functions<a name="lambda-requirements-cloudfront-triggers"></a>

 + You can add triggers only for a numbered version, not for `$LATEST` or for aliases\.